yjl9903/memofunc/README.md

 ### memoAsync

 It also supports memorize async function call.
+After invoking once for every specified arguments, the result is located in the local memory.

 ```ts
 import { memoAsync } from 'memofunc'